Artemide Sintesi Pinza Clamp Lamp – 1992 Catalogue Picture

 Adjustable and extendable table or wall lamp in lacquered metal in white, blue, red and green.
 Bulb type: Max 1 x 100 Watt bayonet fitting cornalux.

-The Artemide Sintesi was used as a prop in the 1981 film Outland.
+The Artemide Sintesi was used as a set decoration in the 1981 film Outland.
 A British science fiction thriller written and directed by Peter Hyams.
 Starring Sean Connery, Peter Boyle and Frances Sternhagen.